Financial-Times/origami/README.md

 There are several options used to change the appearance or behaviour of o-banner.
 All of these are optional, but it's recommended to set at least `contentLong`, `buttonLabel`, and `buttonUrl`.
 Set the following as properties on the second argument to `oBanner`:

   - `autoOpen`: Boolean.
 Whether to automatically open the banner.
 Defaults to `true`
+  - `appendTo`: String or Node.
+The element to append the banner to, when created imperatively with JavaScript.
+Defaults to `document.body`
   - `suppressCloseButton`: Boolean.
 Whether to hide the close button.
 Defaults to `false`
   - `closeExistingBanners`: Boolean.
 Whether to automatically close all other banners when the new banner is instantiated.
 Defaults to `true`
   - `bannerClass`: String.
 The top-level banner class, which other classes will be based on.
 Defaults to `o-banner`